alexander-scott/2D-Game-Engine/README.md

 within IGraphics (or any implementation of it).
 The way this needs to be achieved is by creating a drawing GameObject component, such as SpriteRendererComponent.
 This component would inherit IDrawableComponent and override the Draw virtual function.
-Inside this function the component would send a DrawSpriteMessage containing all the required drawing information.
+Inside this function the component would send a DrawSpriteMessage containing all the required drawing information to the SMDSingleton.
 The Graphics system would need to be extended to recieve this message and then add the sprite to the graphic API's draw list (sprite batch in DX11).